trustbit/logistic-hackathon-public/README.md

 ### CO2 emissions (Sustainability Only)
 Driving emits CO2 which is calculated via a simplified COPERT4 formula (see also http://emisia.com/content/copert-documentation).
 The simulation tracks the emissions for all trucks on the map.
 Try to keep your emissions as low as possible, while maximizing your profit.

-CO2 emissions are counted as expences, based on the CO2 offset cost per kg.
+CO2 emissions are counted as expensses, based on the CO2 offset cost per kg.

 ### Cargo offers

-Simulation runtime tracks cargos available for the delivery.
+Simulation runtime tracks cargos available for delivery.
 Whenever it is time for a truck to make a decision, it will receive a personalized list of cargo offers.

 ```json
 {